 Luan (looking mildly disinterested probably because it has been a long day in the Kenyan sun) and Emma, a paediatric nurse, chat to Mary, deputy head of Excel School.
 Both volunteers wear their Tilnar Cycle Challenge t-shirts, a sport's event that has supported the charity since the event was founded.

 Taylor, Vish, Ned, Ramy, and Leonie, UK volunteers, pose in front of the part-complete extension to the Lizpal kitchen that thet have worked on for nearly two weeks.
 Two weeks after the photograph, the extension was completed and in use.
+Volunteers are wearing Tilnar Cycle Challenge t-shirts, a sporting event that supports the charity.

 Jake, Kuljit, Lucy, and Ken, volunteers from the UK, on their way to Excel School in Ngando after a short ride from Wildebeest Eco Camp, home while in Nairobi.